AlbanyCanCodeCourses/JSFrameworks2024/exercises/04-conditional-rendering/README.md

 </div>
 ```

 Here is sample HTML for a section that is collapsed.
 (You will need to convert this to JSX.)
+Pay attention to the classes.

 ```html
 <div class="title">